What "natural” ingredients really mean.

 The Upenya standard

-Upenya merges Africa’s botanical intelligence with global cosmetic science:
+Upenya blends Africa’s botanical intelligence with rigorous cosmetic science:

-Community benefit sourcing for Marula, Aloe ferox, and Honeybush ingredients.
+Community benefit sourcing for marula, Aloe ferox, and honeybush

-Nature-identical actives incorporated where they improve performance or sustainability.
+Nature-identical actives used where they improve performance or sustainability

-We don’t claim to be “100 % natural.”
-We claim to be 100 % honest - because safe, effective skincare depends on chemistry that works.
+We do not claim to be “100 percent natural.”
+We claim to be 100 percent honest.
+Effective, safe skincare relies on chemistry that works.

 Final thought

-At Upenya, we choose ingredients backed by evidence, not hype.
+At Upenya, we choose ingredients supported by evidence, not hype.

 References

-2. Cosmetic, Toiletry & Perfumery Association (CTPA).
-Natural Ingredients and Safety.
-London: CTPA. https://www.ctpa.org.uk/natural-ingredients
+Cosmetic, Toiletry & Perfumery Association (CTPA) (n.d.)
+Natural ingredients and safety.
+London: CTPA.https://www.ctpa.org.uk/natural-ingredients

 Comments